cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-the-evolution-of-the-web-from-html-to-webassembly.md

   </figcaption>
 </figure>

-On April 30th of 1993, the CERN issued a [public statement](https://home.cern/science/computing/birth-web/licensing-web) relinquishing all intellectual property rights to the World Wide Web.
-Thus making it freely accessible without any fees.
-This decision fostered an environment of unrestricted expansion and innovation in web technologies.
-Berners-Lee left CERN in October 1994 to form the [World Wide Web Consortium (W3C)](https://www.w3.org/), which today includes 406 member organizations from around the world.
-The W3C works to create standards for web development and serves as a forum for discussing web usage.

-The global internet and web landscape has seen dramatic transformations due to the strategic pushes by companies and nations to standardize certain web technologies.
+I would like to remark that since its massification, the web landscape has undergone dramatic transformations due to the strategic pushes made by companies and nations to standardize certain web technologies.
-These technologies have allowed web applications to operate differently from traditional software.
+These technologies have added new capabilities that allow web applications to scale and operate differently from traditional software.
-For example, they don't require installation, are always updated, and can be accessed from any device with a web browser.
+Web applications do not require installation.
+They simply need a device with a web browser to run.
+This has led to the rise of web applications that can be accessed from any device with an internet connection, making them more accessible thanks to the widespread of mobile phones.

+Its rapid development has led to the rise and decline (almost obsolescence) of various technologies over time.
-The web's evolution is marked by an ongoing debate about where to place the execution logic: in the server or in the client.
+In particular, there's still an ongoing debate about where to place the execution logic and consume the power: on the server or in the client.
-This decision impacts how applications on the web are built and interacted with, shaping user experiences across the globe
+This decision impacts how applications on the web are built and interacted with.
+For example, Server-Side Rendering (SSR) is a technique where the server generates and processes the HTML content that is sent to the client (e.g., using any kind of programming language like Java, C, or Ruby).
+On the other hand, Client-Side Rendering (CSR) is a technique where the client's browser generates the HTML content, mostly using JavaScript.
+This approach is useful for applications that require high interactivity and real-time updates.
+SSR offers faster initial page loads and SEO benefits by pre-rendering HTML on the server.
+CSR provides a more dynamic and interactive user experience at the expenses of slower initial loads and SEO challenges due to content being rendered on the client's browser.

 # Timeline